 The engine was moved to the Ribble Steam Railway at Preston in March 1999.

-The locomotive is awaiting an overhaul.
+The locomotive was awaiting an overhaul for many years.